Prometheus-X-association/lomct/docs/design-document.md

     - Configure the secondary source basic auth : NzkxMjlhNzRmNjUyZmI0NmU0NTA5Y2Y5MTdkMmY0ZWU1YjkxYjZkYTo4YWU0MGNhNjJjMmM4NTE4YzZjMzAwZDBhNGI4OTE4YTI0M2I1YjRl

 ### Don't have an LRS ?
+If you don't have an LRS, you can deploy Docker [LRSC](https://github.com/inokufu/lrsc), which deploys an LRS (Leaning Locker), a PDC and a connector between the two.

-If you don't have an LRS you can directly add the LRS of Inokufu in the primary source link :
+If you don't have an LRS and don't want to deploy it, you can directly add the LRS of Inokufu in the primary source link :
 - Configure the primary source link : https://lrs.dataspace.inokufu.com/data/xAPI
 - Configure the primary source basic auth : NzkxMjlhNzRmNjUyZmI0NmU0NTA5Y2Y5MTdkMmY0ZWU1YjkxYjZkYTo4YWU0MGNhNjJjMmM4NTE4YzZjMzAwZDBhNGI4OTE4YTI0M2I1YjRl